Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 swarmed with dirty niggers

-the gutters and side walks recked
+the gutters and side walks reeked

-with filth in fact there was nothing
+with filth infact there was nothing

 about Colon worth remembering

-every cafe and nightclub was filled
+every cafe and night club was filled

 with women who obviously are

-prostitutes or txi dancers. they
+prostitutes or taxi dancers. they

 would without invitation come